tmpim/casket-docs/docs/template-actions.md

 # Template Actions

-Caddy's template features make it possible to add some dynamic content to your static website and include pages to help reduce duplication.
+Casket's template features make it possible to add some dynamic content to your static website and include pages to help reduce duplication.
 Templates are supported by a few different directives such as [templates](/templates), [browse](/browse), and [markdown](/markdown).